Baptistemontan/leptos_i18n/docs/book/src/declare/06_foreign_keys.md

 t!(i18n, multiple_key); // -> "6 items"
 ```

-> **note**: while floats are supported, they don't carry all the informations once deserialized such as leading 0, so some truncation may occur.
+> **note**: while floats are supported, they don't carry all the information once deserialized such as leading 0, so some truncation may occur.

 ## Multiple counts ranges or plurals